janny801/automate-PT-tracker-with-google-appscript-test/README.md

     **This is the name of the sheet for the corresponding Google Form**
    - `eventName`: The name of the event (used to track attendance).
         **This is what is shown up on the 'main' Google Sheet**
-5. **set up a trigger on google appscript**
+5. **Set up a trigger on Google Appscript**
-    a.
+    - a.
 Go Into Trigger
-    b.
+    - b.
 Add Trigger
-        > Should Say
-            - onFormSubmit(or function name if you rename)
-            - Head
-            - From form
-            - on form submit
+    - See image below for how it should look
 ![How Triggers Should Look](images/howtriggershouldlook.png)